nitrag/TiParseJS/README.md

 - Push
   - For iOS I think I can include this inside the wrapper, standby
   - for Android, see TiParse by rebelcorp [here](https://github.com/timanrebel/Parse/tree/master/android)
-- File Upload
-  - I have to convert a REST script, standby